 explore the thoughts, feelings, experiences, fears, uncertainties, and anything else you need in your life to help cultivate a resolution, clarity, peace, and happiness.

-Hi, my name is Kafi, I am a Licensed Professional Counselor and Nationally Certified Counselor in the Atlanta area and I look forward to working with you.
+Hi, my name is Kafi, I am a Licensed Professional Counselor, Nationally Certified Counselor, and Certified Professional Counselor Supervisor in the Atlanta area and I look forward to working with you.
 I provide a fostering, genuine, and empathetic counseling atmosphere, where you can openly express yourself comfortably and free of judgment.

 I specialize in working with adults with a variety of challenges and counseling services are personalized to meet your desired goals.
 My therapeutic approach is unstructured, using real-life application along with an integrative approach encompassing Cognitive Behavioral Therapy, Solution Focused Therapy, Dialectical Behavioral Therapy and Family Systems Therapy.
 I invite you to take the first step toward the rest of your life!

 Leah’s primary goal is to create an environment of safety and respect for adolescents (11-19 years), young adults (20s-30s), and families to experience a reflective and transformative process by way of therapy.
 Leah is a currently working towards becoming an Associate Professional Counselor under direction and supervision.